 The summer is right around the corner, which means one thing: road trip time!
 While getting out of your city to drive to a new destination sounds exciting, packing can get exhausting.
 It may even be your least favorite part about traveling.
 We get it – you want to make sure you pack all the things you’ll need but also not overdo it.
 Whether you’re going on a three-hour drive to Philadelphia for the weekend or road tripping to immerse yourself in nature at Hunter Mountain in New York, there are some important things you must take with you to make your drive as smooth as possible.
 To make sure you bring everything you need, here’s what to pack for road trips.

 The COVID-19 pandemic has drastically changed the way we travel.
 Between social distancing, wearing masks, enhanced cleaning procedures, and the changing state guidelines and restrictions, there’s a lot to consider before hitting the road.
-Grab a copy of Planning Local Trips During the Pandemic for only $0.99 for best practices when traveling during these unprecedented times.
+Grab a free copy of Planning Local Trips During the Pandemic for best practices when traveling during these unprecedented times.

 What To Bring On a Road Trip